Froot1/holbertonschool-hbnb/README.md

   - [Authors](#authors)

 ## Description
-HBNB is a web application that allows users to manage and book places.
+HBnB is a web application that allows users to manage and book places.
 This project is part of the Holberton School curriculum and focuses on implementing a full-stack web application.

 ## High-Level Package Diagram